 READ MORE: What Is Netra Basti?

 Administration of herbal oils, juices or powders through the nose is called Nasya.
 Nostrils are the portal of the head.
 The herbal formulas administered through the nostrils reach the brain and eliminate only morbid doshas responsible for producing any disease.
 It also provides several anti-aging benefits.

 The client sits or lies down in a comfortable posture.
 Gentle massage over the head, forehead and face followed by mild sudation (Swedana) is done.
 Then, slightly warm oil is instilled in the prescribed amount in each nostril.
-Gentle massage is performed on the plantar and palmar regions, shoulder and back.
-The client is allowed to spit if he or she feels discomfort due to oil in the throat.
-After completion of the procedure, oil on the face is wiped off and complete rest is advised.
-Gargling with hot water is advised.
+Gentle massage is performed on the plantar and palmar regions, shoulder, and back.
+One is allowed to spit if they feel discomfort due to oil in the throat.
+After completion of the procedure, oil on the face is wiped off, and complete rest is advised.
+Gargling with hot water is advised too.

 Two to 15 drops can be instilled into the ears during this therapy.
 This procedure can be done once daily as a routine or for 7 consecutive days after sunset for better and desired results.
 Karnapoorana benefits ear diseases due to vitiated Vata including hearing loss, tinnitus and other diseases related to the ears.

 It is indicated when there is earache, earwax blockage, ear congestion, tinnitus, Meniere’s disease, hearing loss, swimmer’s ear, headache, migraine, neck pain, and jaw pain.
 It is contraindicated when there is eardrum rupture, ear injury, cuts in the skin of the ears, ear wounds, and burns that affect the ears.

 The ears are said to be the seat of Vata dosha.
 Instillation of herbal oil into the ears (Karnapurana) pacifies Vata (vatashamana) and maintains its normal functioning.